-It is also possible for a property to be purchased jointly by SASSs and SIPPs, or by a pension scheme and another party (such as the member personally or their company).
+It is also possible for a property to be purchased jointly by SASSs and SIPPs or with another party (such as the member personally or their company.
 A Joint Property Holding Agreement must be signed in any joint purchase.

 Where a property is to be purchased jointly with a company, we are required by Anti Money Laundering Regulations to establish who the directors and individuals controlling over 25% of the voting rights of the company are and to verify the identity of any individuals controlling over 25% of the voting rights.
-Please confirm this in the Property Form and provide the relevant information.
+Please confirm this in the Property Investment Form and provide the relevant information.